CUET-UG fourth phase: Students struggle with uninformed changes in exam dates, centres | Education

 The second phase of CUET was marred by glitches prompting the agency to cancel the exam at various centres.

-UGC Chief Jagadesh Kumar had said the exam was cancelled at various centres following indications and reports of ''sabotage''.
+UGC chief Jagadesh Kumar had said the exam was cancelled at various centres following indications and reports of ''sabotage''.
 The exam in second and third phases was also cancelled at centres in Kerala and Itanagar due to rains and landslides.
+Meanwhile, Congress-affiliated National Students' Union of India (NSUI) activists on Thursday burnt the effigy of Union Education Minister Dharmendra Pradhan and demanded his resignation.
+They staged a protest outside Shastri Bhavan, raising its concern over the National Testing Agency's ''lack of infrastructure for conducting CUET''. ''While students from across the country are busy in their college admissions, those seeking admission in central universities are struggling to appear for the newly implemented entrance examination CUET, which got cancelled due to lack of infrastructure,'' NSUI said in a statement.
+PTI GJS VA SRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)